 • Our paper “Anti-Sensing: Defense against Unauthorized Radar-based Human Vital Sign Sensing with Physically Realizable Wearable Oscillators” got accepted in 2025 IEEE Conference on Robotics and Automation, ICRA 2025.

-• Delighted to share that I was awarded the 2025 Dr. Dave Lomet Graduate Scholarship at UMass Amherst.
+• Delighted to share that I was awarded the 2025 Dr. Dave Lomet Graduate Scholarship for Systems Research at UMass Amherst.

 • Our paper “NeRF-enabled Analysis-Through-Synthesis for ISAR Imaging of Small Everyday Objects with Sparse and Noisy UWB Radar Data” got accepted in the International Conference on Intelligent Robots and Systems, IEEE IROS 2024.